kxd2795/IGME-230/game treatment.md

 ### Imps
 * Take one shot to kill
 * Kill you when touched
-* Jump from platform to platform
+* Jump from platform to platform to get closer to you

 ### Floor
 * Is lava